The best veteran charities to donate to

 So, which is the best veterans’ charity to donate to?

-We’ve done the research to see who most needs financial help and we support all the veterans’ charities and organisations mentioned above.
+We’ve done the research to see who most needs financial help and we support all the UK veterans’ charities and organisations mentioned above.